 The aspiration and ability to inspire people for a common goal keeps academia as well as everyday practice equally busy.
 One of the first leadership theories is based on the assumption that there are certain characteristics that distinguishes people with leadership capabilities from others.
 This Great Man Theory is still widespread and is particularly popular among popular science literature, revealed by many business bestseller titles.
 What is this theory all about?

-Leadership redefined: Situation, environment, and people are at the center.
+Leadership redefined: Situation, environment, and people are at the core of leadership

 Management skills newsletter